Article reviewed by Dr. Holly J. Vaught, OD

 About Dr. Holly Vaught, OD

-Disclaimer: All references to "bifocals" herein refer to readers having unmagnified lenses containing a "bifocal style" single powered reading glass insert located in the lower portion of the lenses.
+Disclaimer: All references to “bifocals” or “bifocal readers” herein refer to readers having unmagnified lenses containing a “bifocal style” single-powered reading glass insert located in the lower portion of the lenses.

 Back to Hub